parhamrahmani/SongScope/README.md

 ```bash
 sudo systemctl status mongod
 ```
-- Go to the conf/mongodb directory and run the mongodb_initial_setup.py to set up the MongoDB databases.
+- Go to the `setup` directory and run the `mongodb_initial_setup.py` to set up the MongoDB databases.
 - After running the script, the databases will be set up and the collections will be populated with *example data*.
 - Delete the example data from the collections, since it will be populated with your own data later.
 - list of collections in the spotifydb database: